Rank of an abelian group: Definition

 where all but finitely many coefficients n_{α} are zero (so that the sum is, in effect, finite), then all coefficients are zero.
 Any two maximal linearly independent sets in A have the same cardinality, which is called the rank of A.

 The rank of an abelian group is analogous to the dimension of a vector space.
 The main difference with the case of vector space is a presence of torsion.
-An element of an abelian group A is classified as torsion if its order is finite.
+An element of an abelian group A is a torsion element if its order is finite.
 The set of all torsion elements is a subgroup, called the torsion subgroup and denoted T(A).
 A group is called torsion-free if it has no non-trivial torsion elements.
 The factor-group A/T(A) is the unique maximal torsion-free quotient of A and its rank coincides with the rank of A.

 The notion of rank with analogous properties can be defined for modules over any integral domain, the case of abelian groups corresponding to modules over Z. For this, see finitely generated module#Generic rank.